Public Resource Use

-Global integrity’s role in the CTAP project will focus on supporting project implementation and facilitating learning and adaptation throughout.
-This will enable us to distill lessons and insights that can guide the design and implementation of CTAP Phase 2 that is currently underway.
+Global Integrity’s role in the CTAP project is focused on supporting project implementation and facilitating learning and adaptation with nine African CSO partners.
+We distilled lessons and insights from CTAP Phase 1 to guide the design and implementation of CTAP Phase 2 that is currently underway.
 The overall lessons from this project are useful to TAP and AC reformers in other contexts.
 Learn more about CTAP here: https://covidfund.africa/

 The overall goal of the project is to promote accountability and transparency on Covid 19 allocations by:

-- Strengthen local TAP strategies by facilitating peer learning, networking and exchaning of ideas around Covid transparency efforts through Account4Covid webinars
+- Strengthen local TAP strategies by facilitating peer learning, networking and exchanging of ideas around COVID-19 transparency efforts through engaging events.

 Follow the Money partners in 3 African countries and BudgIT offices in other 3 countries.